coze-dev/coze-studio/README.md

       ```Bash
       cd coze-studio
       # Copy model configuration template
-      cp backend/conf/model/template/model_template_ark_doubao-seed-1.6.yaml backend/conf/model/model_template_ark_doubao-seed-1.6.yaml
+      cp backend/conf/model/template/model_template_ark_doubao-seed-1.6.yaml backend/conf/model/ark_doubao-seed-1.6.yaml
       ```

    2. Modify the template file in the configuration file directory.
       1. Enter the directory `backend/conf/model`.
-Open the file `model_template_ark_doubao-seed-1.6.yaml`.
+Open the file `ark_doubao-seed-1.6.yaml`.
       2. Set the fields `id`, `meta.conn_config.api_key`, `meta.conn_config.model`, and save the file.
          * **id**: The model ID in Coze Studio, defined by the developers themselves, must be a non-zero integer and globally unique.
 Do not modify the model ID after the model goes online.
-         * **meta.conn_config.api_key**: The API Key for the online model service, which in this example is the API Key for Volcengine Ark.
+         * **meta.conn_config.api_key**: The API Key for the model service, which in this example is the API Key for Volcengine Ark.
 Refer to [Retrieve Volcengine Ark API Key](https://www.volcengine.com/docs/82379/1541594) for the acquisition method.
-         * **meta.conn_config.model**: The model ID of the online model service, which in this example is the Endpoint ID of the Volcano Ark doubao-seed-1.6 model access point.
+         * **meta.conn_config.model**: The model ID of the model service, which in this example is the Endpoint ID of the Volcengine Ark doubao-seed-1.6 model access point.
 For retrieval methods, refer to [Retrieve Endpoint ID](https://www.volcengine.com/docs/82379/1099522).
 3. Deploy and start the service.
    When deploying and starting Coze Studio for the first time, it may take a while to retrieve images and build local images.
 Please be patient.
 During deployment, you will see the following log information.
 If you see the message "Container coze-server Started," it means the Coze Studio service has started successfully.
    ```Bash